lengjingzju/cbuild-ng/README.md

     * Supports automatic generation of task dependency picture with some useful properties such as color to see whether the task is selected, etc (`gen_depends_image.sh`)
 <br>

-* Makefile compilation Templates: Provides compilation templates of driver, library and application
+* Makefile compilation Templates (IMake): Provides compilation templates of driver, library and application
     * Users only need to fill in a few variables to complete the compiled script of a project
     * Supports the generation of latest cross-compilation toolchain (`process_machine.sh` `toolchain/Makefile`)
     * Supports both Classic Build mode and Yocto Build mode, both native-compilation and cross-compilation in one Makefile (`inc.env.mk`)